 Victor Bell, M.S.N., R.N.
+Assistant Professor

-Assistant Professor B.S.N.
-Northeastern University M.S.N.
+B.S.N.
+Northeastern University

+M.S.N.
 Massachusetts General Hospital Institute of Health Professions

 Mr. Bell joined the faculty in 2004 to teach medical surgical nursing.
-Prior to that he worked at Regis College and Laboure College while always maintaining his clinical practice in acute care.
-He coauthored an article on the effects of reducing interns' work hours on serious medical errors in ICUs in the New England Journal of Medicine.
+Prior to joining the faculty at Simmons, he worked at Regis College and Laboure College while always maintaining his clinical practice in acute care.
+He co-authored an article on the effects of reducing interns' work hours on serious medical errors in ICUs in the New England Journal of Medicine.
 He was a primary data collector for that study.
 Mr. Bell is fluent in Russian and is ACLS certified, ANCC Board certified in Medical Surgical Nursing, and certified in Trauma Nursing.